CSC-3380-Fall-2024/Team-17/README.md

    - Select the project file and click "Open".

 2. **Run the Game**
-   - Once the project is loaded, click the play button in the Godot editor to run the game.
+   - After loading the project, click the 'Room Select' button, then choose 'Select a Room', and finally select the 'Starter Floor' to begin the game.

 ## Features